 To make the most of your experience, stop by the visitor center for updated information, maps and specially discounted wildflower lists and guides.

-The Eighth Annual Wildflower Festival will begin on July 6 and continue through July 21, 2013.
+The Ninth Annual Wildflower Festival will begin on July 5 and continue through July 20, 2014.

 Every year Cedar Breaks holds an art contest for our Wildflower Festival poster.
 If you would like to see your photo or artwork on the next poster, download the submission application.
 Guidelines and submission criteria are listed on the application.
 The winner will be awarded a $100 cash prize!
 Wildflower Festival posters are available at the Visitor Center for a $4.00 donation.